Quantum Tomography of Suspended Carbon Nanotubes: Solutions of the Bloch Equations under Dissipation (Rabi and Ramsey)

 independent of $T_1$.
 The longitudinal component $Z(\tau)$ does not enter the ideal Ramsey signal below.

-The second $\pi/2$ pulse converts the accumulated phase into a population difference.
-Let this pulse have phase $\phi_0$ (set by the programmed phase between the two AFM pulses).
+Let the second resonant $\pi/2$ pulse have phase $\phi_0$ (set by the programmed phase between the two AFM pulses).
 A $\pi/2$ rotation about an equatorial axis with azimuth $\phi_0$ maps the equatorial projection $(X,Y)$ onto the $Z$ axis according to

 and the excited-state probability after the second pulse is